 Limited Liability Partnership – LLP

-A limited liability partnership has the flexibility of a partnership and is taxed as such, in all other respects it is very similar to a private limited company.
+A limited liability partnership has the flexibility of a partnership and is taxed as such, in all other respects it is very similar to a limited company.

 Benefits of an LLP